Robert Wartenberg: Career

 Following his graduation, Wartenberg worked for a series of German universities.
 In the early 1930s, he became head of the neurological clinic and professor in neurology and psychiatry at the University of Freiburg.
 As a Jew, Wartenberg was persecuted by the Nazi regime.
 He was removed from the position at the University of Freiburg's Clinical Department of Neurology due to the Nazi Law for the Restoration of the Professional Civil Service.
 Wartenberg left Nazi Germany as a refugee in 1935 or 1936.

-He settled in San Francisco and began working for the University of California in 1936.
+He settled in San Francisco and began working for the University of California, San Francisco in 1936.
 He was made clinical professor of neurology in 1952 and eventually became head of the Neurology Department.

 Over his career, Wartenberg authored more than 150 papers and four books.
 His first book, "Examination of Reflexes," was translated into at least six languages.
 He submitted his final book to his publisher two hours before his death.

 Wartenberg helped found the American Academy of Neurology, and served on the editorial boards of Confina Neurologica and The Journal of Nervous and Mental Disease.

 Among his colleagues, he was considered to be a harsh, detail-oriented reviewer of his peers' writing.
 One of his colleagues stated of him that "The perfectionist drive led him at times into trouble, for he became notorious as a trenchant and hypercritical reviewer whose strictures often caused serious offence.
 This was quite an unfortunate trait, for his verbal violence was really quite at variance with his warm and generous personality."
 The same colleague described him as an excellent teacher, an opinion shared by Wartenberg's students.

 Wartenberg was an honorary member of neurological societies in Spain, Italy, Germany, Austria, Brazil, and Argentina.
 He also helped found the American Academy of Neurology.
 During his career, he served on dozens of medical school academic search committees.
 He also sat of the editorial boards of Confina Neurologica and The Journal of Nervous and Mental Disease.

 The Journal of Nervous and Mental Disease published a festschrift in honor of his 65th birthday titled "Neurological Problems in the World of 1953," and the American Academy of Neurology (AAN) awards an annual Robert Wartenberg Lecture in Wartenberg's honor.
 According to the According to the AAN's website, "The Robert Wartenberg Lecture Award is awarded to a neurologist for excellence in clinically relevant research."